masasam/ansible-setup-server/README.md

 	echo '%wheel ALL=(ALL) ALL' | sudo EDITOR='tee -a' visudo
 	echo '%wheel ALL=(ALL) NOPASSWD: ALL' | sudo EDITOR='tee -a' visudo

-## When creating a test container for centos
+## When creating a test container for centos at localhost

 	yaourt yum
 	mkdir centos